pauldambra/pauldambra.github.io/_posts/2017-03-19-testing-static-html.md

 ------

-If I add the following invalid elements and run htmlproofer.
+If the following invalid elements are added to the page and the htmlproofer script run...

 ```
 <img src="foo.png"/>